dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 \end{aligned}
 $$

-These shape functions are rather simple, so that the derivatives and integrals required for the finite element formulation can be readily evaluated in the transformed coordinate system.
-Given a function $f(x, y, z)$, the gradient in the transformed coordinates is of the form
+the shape functions for the tetrahedron elements are now rather simple.
+Therefore, once the coordinate system has been transformed, the derivatives and integrals of the shape functions can be evaluated more easily in the transformed coordinate system.
+In general terms, given a function $f(x, y, z)$, the gradient in the transformed coordinates can be expressed as

 $$
+\tag{13}
 \nabla^{t} f=\left[\begin{array}{lll}
 \frac{\partial f}{\partial \xi} & \frac{\partial f}{\partial \eta} & \frac{\partial f}{\partial \zeta}
 \end{array}\right]^{T}